ycfni/CD8_Tregs_human_melanoma/README.md

 Other data, including genomic data, will accessible via dbGaP via phs002289.v2

-To run the avaiable code, load it into a session with the appropriate rdata.
+To run the avaiable code, locate the desired file in /src (source) and load it into an IDE session with the appropriate rdata.